jadecobra/python_tdd_exercises/NONE.md

 ### <span style="color:orange">**REFACTOR**</span>: make it better

-What other things can we compare with `None` to learn more about what it is or is not
+There are other python objects we can compare with `None` to learn more about what it is or is not

 ## Is None a boolean?

 ### <span style="color:red">**RED**</span>: make it fail

 add a new test to compare `None` with booleans